MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-web-client-urls.md

 ### Syntax Key
-The following table describes the notation that is used to indicate address syntax.
+The following table describes the notation that is used to indicate the syntax.

 |Notation|[!INCLUDE[bp_tabledescription](includes/bp_tabledescription_md.md)]|
 |--------------|---------------------------------------|